 Joe creates another crontab task to start in 4 hours to stream the IED making instructional video to the cohorts addressed in the email.

-Joe requests the local VMM to take a snapshot of the VM state and save to a local disk drive.
+Joe requests the local hypervisor to take a snapshot of the VM state and save to a local disk drive.

 Joe initiates an FTP transfer to transfer the VMI to Operator O’s cloud service, saved as a VMI in the data center.